 - experience of working in a multinational environment;

 - former position within national security agency and/or in the security department of a large entity.

 The Project Officer Cyber Education, Training and Exercises will be required to make a declaration of commitment to act independently in the Agency’s interest and to make a declaration in relation to interests that might be considered prejudicial to his/her independence.

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-Recruitment will be as a member of the Seconded National Expert staff of the Agency for a three-year period (unless a shorter period is mutually agreed between the parties).
+Recruitment will be as a member of the Seconded National Expert staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
 Renewal is possible within the limits set out in the EDA Staff Regulations.
 The successful candidate will be recruited as AD11 equivalent.

 Failure to obtain the requisite security clearance certificate before the expiration of the probationary period may be cause for termination of the contract.